Arena Football (2006 video game): 2006 AFL teams

 All of the teams that competed in the 2006 season are included.
-The New Orleans VooDoo have been excluded because they have temporarily halted operations due to Hurricane Katrina.
+The New Orleans VooDoo were excluded because they had temporarily halted operations that year due to Hurricane Katrina.
 However, their logo is available for use in the game's create-a-team feature as well as their stadium, the New Orleans Arena if, in the create a team option, the player creates a team called the New Orleans VooDoo.
 The VooDoo resumed operations in 2007.
 The Kansas City Brigade franchise and its colors have been included, but the official name and logo didn't make it in because they were unveiled after the game had gone into production so the team was known as the Kansas City KC in the video game.

 Historic teams

 EA included a number of historic teams in Arena Football.
 They are awarded to the player upon meeting certain statistical goals in a game.